Legacy MCP-UI Adapter

 async ({ query }) => {

-// Create an embedded UI resource for MCP-UI hosts (no adapter)
+// Create an embedded UI resource for MCP-UI hosts

-const embeddedResource = createUIResource({
+const embeddedResource = await createUIResource({

 uri: `ui://my-server/widget/${query}`,